 New!
 Our leakproof legging and shorts are here to alleviate period anxiety on and off the field.
 Sign up for the waitlist now.
 (Click here to sign up in Canada.)

-Most menstruators are concerned about period leaks at school (no sweat, this handy guide has you covered) and the same goes for sports practice.
+Most menstruators are concerned about period leaks at school (no sweat, this handy guide will help) and the same goes for sports practice.
 Survey data shows that 3 in 5 teens will skip sports practice because they’re afraid of leaking or revealing their period and almost half reported wearing more than one pair of underwear at a time to avoid leaks.
 A whopping 70% of girls ages 12-18 said they feel uncomfortable playing sports on their periods.
 (While it’s annoying, light exercise really does help alleviate cramps.)

 How Playing Sports Can Increase Chances of Future Success

 The ironic thing is that the lack of self-confidence that leads girls and menstruators to withdraw from sports can often be reversed by…playing sports.
 Studies show that girls who participate in sports have increased confidence (62%), teamwork (64%) and leadership skills (54%) compared to those who don’t.
-Participating in sports teaches discipline, drive, teamwork and a sense of healthy competition a.k.a crucial life skills that will not only help you excel on the field, but off of it later in life.
+Participating in sports teaches discipline, drive, teamwork and a sense of healthy competition a.k.a crucial life skills that will not only help them excel on the field, but off of it later in life.